In a comment on the previous post, Rahul asks,

 The program that I wrote is a kind of puzzle that requires class participants to test and reverse-engineer what the program does.
 That’s an exploratory process; there aren’t scripted approaches to reverse engineering something, because the first unexpected piece of information derails the script.
 In workshopping this program with colleagues, one in particular—James Lyndsay—got curious about something that he saw.
 Curiosity can’t be automated.
 He decided to generate some test values to refine what he had discovered in earlier exploration.
 Sapient decisions can’t be automated.
 He used Excel, which is a powerful test automation tool, when you use it to support testing.
 He invented a couple of formulas.
 Invention can’t be automated.
 The formulas allowed Excel to generate a great big table.
 The actual generation of the data can be automated.
 He took that data from Excel, and used the Windows clipboard to throw the data against the input mechanism of the puzzle.
 Sending the output of one program to the input of another can be automated.
 The puzzle, as I wrote it, generates a log file automatically.
 Output logging can be automated.
 James noticed the logs without me telling him about them.
 Noticing can’t be automated.
 Since the program had just put out 256 lines of output, James scanned it with his eyes, looking for patterns in the output.
-Looking for specific patterns and noticing them can’t be automated unless and until you know what to look for.
-BUT automation can help to reveal hitherto unnoticed patterns by changing the context of your observation.
+Looking for specific patterns and noticing them can’t be automated unless and until you know what to look for, BUT automation can help to reveal hitherto unnoticed patterns by changing the context of your observation.
 James decided that the output he was observing was very interesting.
 Deciding whether something is interesting can’t be automated.
 James could have filtered the output by grepping for other instance of that pattern.
 Searching for a pattern, using regular expressions, is something that can be automated.
 James instead decided that a visual scan was fast enough and valuable enough for the task at hand.
 Evaluation of cost and value, and making decisions about them, can’t be automated.
 He discovered the answer to the puzzle that I had expressed in the program… and he identified results that blew my mind—ways in which the program was interpreting data in a way that was entirely correct, but far beyond my model of what I thought the program did.

 Learning can’t be automated.
 Yet there is no way that we would have learned this so quickly without automation.
-The automation didn’t do the exploration on its own; instead, it super-charged our exploration.
+The automation didn’t do the exploration on its own; instead, automation super-charged our exploration.
 There were no automated checks in the testing that we did, so no automation in the record-and-playback sense, no automation in the expected/predicted result sense.
 Since then, I’ve done much more investigation of that seemingly simple puzzle, in which I’ve fed back what I’ve learned into more testing, using variations on James’ technique to explore the input and output space a lot more.
 And I’ve discovered that the program is far more complex than I could have imagined.

 So: is that automating exploratory testing?
 I don’t think so.
 Is that using automation to assist an exploratory process?
 Absolutely.